aws-samples/satellite-comms-analytics-aws/link-budget-agent/README.md

 ### Template Parameters
 - **AgentName**: Name for the Bedrock Agent (default: LinkBudgetAgent)
 - **ModelId**: Foundation model ID (default: Claude 3.5 Sonnet v2)
+- **UseInferenceProfile**: Whether to use ApplicationInferenceProfile (default: false)
 - **LambdaFunctionArn**: ARN of the Lambda function
 - **AgentInstruction**: Custom instructions for the agent behavior

+### ApplicationInferenceProfile vs On-Demand Models

+The template supports two model configuration options:

+#### On-Demand Models (default)
+- Direct access to foundation models
+- Pay-per-use pricing
+- Suitable for development and low-volume usage
+- No additional setup required

+#### ApplicationInferenceProfile
+- Creates a dedicated inference profile for your application
+- Enhanced cost management and tracking
+- Better performance isolation
+- Improved monitoring capabilities
+- Automatically configured IAM permissions for `bedrock:InvokeModel`

+**When to use ApplicationInferenceProfile:**
+- Production deployments
+- Applications requiring dedicated capacity
+- Enhanced cost tracking and management
+- Better performance predictability

 ## Usage Examples

 ### Interacting with the Agent

+   Open the AWS Console and go to Amazon Bedrock.
+Then click `Agents` on the left hand navigation bar.
+   You should see and agent named "LinkBudgetAgent" (or custom name if changed via parameters above).

+   Click on the newly created agent and type one of the following user entries in the `Test` pane on the right-side.

 1. **Basic Calculation**:
    ```